 A smart whiteboard is perfect for doing quizzes and surveys.
 For example, if you have a bigger group, you could use a poll on the whiteboard to ask for peoples opinions or preferences on something.
 Delegates can simply vote using their laptop or phone.
 If it’s a Monday morning and the energy levels are low, start off with a simple 5-minute quiz to get everyone’s minds warmed up.

 Tech can be a distraction

 Tech is great in so many ways but can also be a hindrance.
-If you have a malfunction in the middle of your meeting, this can cause distraction.
+If you have a malfunction in the middle of your meeting, this can cause a distraction.
 A few minutes of interruption can lead to delegates looking at emails and phones and then all the creativity and motivation you rallied up is gone.
 If your meeting is prestigious, a tech malfunction may throw you off your presentation and leave you floundering.
 Additionally, planning a meeting around all the cool tech you can use can cause focus from the actual content to be lost.

-Change of scenery for the meeting
+Change of scenery in offsite meetings

 A fresh perspective

 Repeating the same routine can become stale and leaves little room for inspiration or creativity, which does not help in any corporate meeting.
 A change of scenery can be exactly what your team needs to find new, fresh ideas for issues.
 It also stops meetings from becoming a mundane occurrence so delegates actually get excited about it.
 Having a trip out can be a morale boost for the team.
 This helps keep motivation and therefore work ethic high.

 More meeting preparation